Fairfield University

-Fairfield University is a private Jesuit university in Fairfield, Connecticut.
+Fairfield University is a private Catholic university in Fairfield, Connecticut, United States.
 It was founded by the Jesuits in 1942.
-In 2023, the university had about 5,000 full-time undergraduate students and 1,200 graduate students, including full-time and part-time students.
-It offers bachelor's degrees, master's degrees, and doctoral degrees through its five schools and colleges.
+In the fall of 2024, the university had about 5,400 full-time undergraduate students and 1,500 graduate students, including full-time and part-time students.
+It offers bachelor's degrees, master's degrees, and doctoral degrees through its five schools and colleges and, since 2023, associate degrees.

 History

 In 1941, James H. Dolan, Provincial for the New England Province of the Society of Jesus, received written permission from Bishop Maurice F. McAuliffe of the Hartford Archdiocese to establish a Jesuit high school and college in the southwestern area of Connecticut.
 Fairfield University was officially founded in 1942 when the Jesuits acquired the two contiguous estates of the Brewster Jennings and Walter Lashar families.
 Upon its founding, it became the 26th Jesuit college/university in the United States.

 In the same year, Dolan appointed John J. McEleney as the first president of the Fairfield University of St. Robert Bellarmine and Vicar of the Fairfield College Preparatory School.
 In 1944, Dolan became the second president.
 During his tenure, the State of Connecticut chartered Fairfield University to grant degrees in 1945.
 In 1947, the College of Arts and Sciences admitted its first class of 303 male students.
 The State of Connecticut accredited the College of Arts and Sciences and the university held its first summer session of undergraduate courses in 1949.

 In 1970, Fairfield became co-educational, admitting its first undergraduate class of women.
 In the same year, the School of Nursing, which is now part of the Marion Peckham Egan School of Nursing and Health Studies was formed, offering four year undergraduate programs.

 The 1971 Supreme Court case Tilton vs. Richardson established an important legal precedent concerning the Establishment Clause of the First Amendment and government financial assistance to religious-based colleges and universities.
 This landmark court case questioned the legality of Fairfield and three other Connecticut religious-based institutions securing federal construction grants under the Higher Education Facilities Act of 1963.
 An appeal by the plaintiffs was denied by the Supreme Court on June 28, 1971, ensuring Fairfield a significant amount of federal money which contributed to the construction of the Nyselius Library (1968) and Bannow Science Center (1971).